telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview.md

 To start/open the designer, double-click on an existing CS/VB file containing the report definition or right-click on it and select "View Designer".
 If there is no such file, you may create it using the __Add --> New Item --> Telerik Report *version*__ (from the *Reporting* menu of the wizard).

+> The Visual Studio Report Designer recognizes only the last installed Reporting version.
+If you have multiple Reporting versions installed on the machine, you will be able to edit CS/VB Reports from the last installed version.

 The Telerik Report Designer has the following elements:

 ## Telerik Reporting Menu